Online & Education Innovation &

 - Identify professional standards of conduct to which public administrator practitioners should subscribe

-- Link theoretical propositions and concepts in course readings to the analysis of problems or situations
+- Link theoretical propositions and concepts in course readings to the analysis of problems or situation

 - Demonstrate an understanding of the stages of the public sector budget process